prepaidplus/.github/documentation/electricity.md

 var raw = JSON.stringify({
-    "meterNumber": "{{04040404040}}", // Replace with the actual meter number "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "Web", // Replace with the actual terminal ID "clientSaleId": "{{ 123456 }}", // Replace with the actual client sale ID "outletId": "{{ 010202 }}", // Replace with the actual outlet ID "operatorId": "{{ 0202554 }}" // Replace with the actual operator ID });
+    "meterNumber": "{{04040404040}}", // Replace with the actual meter number "transactionAmount": 10, // Replace with the actual transaction amount "terminalId": "{{Web}}", // Replace with the actual terminal ID "clientSaleId": "{{123456}}", // Replace with the actual client sale ID "outletId": "{ 010202}}", // Replace with the actual outlet ID "operatorId": "{{0202554}}" // Replace with the actual operator ID });

 var requestOptions = {